Surgical Prehabilitation Toolkit for Healthcare Providers

 Referral for Comprehensive Geriatric Assessment (CGA)

-• Several studies have shown that CGA-based care can reduce the risk of postoperative delirium.
-This is attributed to better identification of delirium risk factors and proactive initiation of multimodal delirium risk management in higher risk patients.
+• Geriatrician involvement may lead to more accurate identification of delirium and proactive initiation of multimodal delirium risk management in higher risk patients.
 (6)

 Perioperative Strategies